-Amidst the celebrations however, there was confusion amongst visitors on whether it is the Year of the Ram or the Year of the Sheep or the Year of the Goat.
+Amidst the celebrations, however, there was confusion amongst visitors on whether it is the Year of the Ram or the Year of the Sheep or the Year of the Goat.
+The translation was lost, which is why check out this website to find the best assistance in translating any document.
 Everyone agreed that this year’s celebrations marked the end of the Year of the Horse, but there was no consensus on what year we have reached.
 The uncertainty rose from the translation of the Chinese mandarin character 羊 (pronounced ‘yang’).
 The literal meaning is ‘horned animal’; however this vague translation does not help the event planners and celebrators to precisely know what they are honouring.

 A Beijing office clerk, Chen Xufeng, told Xinhua news service that he has “thought about that question before.
 Do we have to tell them apart?
 I have seen more goats in zodiac images, but I prefer to buy a sheep mascot, as sheep are more fluffy and lovely.”

 To add another spanner in the works, there is also the interpretation of the goat, which originates from the fact that it was one of only six animals eaten in ancient China and mostly by the rich and powerful.

 The Hong Kong Post backed the translation of the Ram and even released a collectors’ series of stamps featuring the Ram.
 However within China, this confusion or argument with the translation doesn’t matter but does to those in the west trying to make sense of it.